Signed in as:

 Each year United Way invites area non-profits to join as a partner in making our vision for the community come to life: a community where all are empowered to achieve their potential through education, financial stability, healthy lives, and equity.
 We make an impact in our community by partnering with organizations and launching our own projects and programs.
 All of our work aligns with our areas of focus and our priority areas.

 Organizations serving Lewis, Marion, Monroe, Ralls, and/or Shelby Counties can apply to become a United Way Community Impact Agency.
 As a Community Impact Agency, organizations receive volunteer support, marketing support, and monthly funding from November - October.
 United Way raises these dollars through the organization's annual campaign.
 Agencies must apply each year to be a Community Impact Agency.
 Following is information regarding United Way's Areas of Focus and Areas of Priority, standards of Community Impact Agencies, evaluation criteria, application instructions, as well as a timeline for the 2023 Community Impact Process.

 United Way’s Areas of Focus

-United Way’s three areas of focus are education, financial stability, and healthy lives.
-These are the three building blocks for a good quality of life and a strong community.
-If all individuals were empowered in these three areas, they would be able to achieve their potential.
+United Way’s four areas of focus are education, financial stability, healthy lives, and equity.
+These are the four building blocks for a good quality of life and a strong community.
+If all individuals were empowered in these areas, they would be able to achieve their potential.
 United Way funds and implements projects and programs that correlate with these three areas of focus.

 Education – United Way supports programming and services that help ensure students stay in school and are college or career ready at graduation.
 Additionally, United Way supports programs that provide education later in life to ensure individuals have the education needed to become self-sufficient and employable.